Changers/Sample-Android-SDK/README.md

      Changers.logUserIn("*****")

 ```
 Passing in your uuid, The function can throw an exception if there is an error.
 It should be called in a background thread since it makes a network call.
+It should be called before launching the WebActivity.

 ## 5. If anything fails, get in touch